Do I really need dental x-rays?

 Do x-rays cause cancer?

-Gamma rays and x-rays have been shown to cause cancer only in extremely high doses through studies conducted on atomic bomb survivors in Hiroshima and Nagasaki as well as in those living in Chernobyl during the nuclear reactor explosion.
-However, no studies have been able to find a link between preventative dental x-rays and an increased risk of cancer, which is why dental x-rays are considered safe.
+Gamma rays and x-rays have been shown to cause cancer only in extremely high doses, doses that you would never receive in a dental office.
+No studies have been able to find a link between preventative dental x-rays and an increased risk of cancer, which is why dental x-rays are considered safe.

 Are dental x-rays dangerous?

 Dental x-rays are not considered dangerous because the minimal radiation exposure from dental x-rays has not been linked to an increase risk of cancer.
 The amount of radiation exposure sustained during a dental x-ray is less than that received during an airplane flight or a high-altitude ski trip.
-It’s recommended that both children and adults receive dental x-rays periodically to prevent serious health complications caused by infection and periodontal disease.
-After all, the bacterial infections dental x-rays are intended to find can indeed cause serious illnesses and even death.
+It’s recommended that both children and adults receive dental x-rays periodically to diagnose and treat caries, and to prevent serious health complications caused by infection and periodontal disease.
+Some bacterial infections dental x-rays are intended to find can indeed cause serious illnesses and even death.

 What is it like to get a dental x-ray?

 When it’s time for your dental x-ray, you will be asked to stand in front of an x-ray machine, or sit comfortably in a chair.
 The dental hygienist will then place a lead apron over your thyroid and chest, and a small device will be placed inside your mouth to create the x-ray image.
 This process typically takes no longer than five to ten minutes.